Probing the Quantum Nature of Gravity through Classical Diffusion: Spectral density for symmetric setup.

 Noting that $\mathbb{E}[w_i(t)] =\mathbb{E}[\hat \xi(t)] =0$ and that the gravitational and thermal noises are uncorrelated ($\mathbb{E}[w_i(t)\hat \xi(t)] = 0$), a long but otherwise straightforward calculation leads to: \begin{widetext}

-\end{widetext} We see why the symmetric setup is particularly convenient: since gravity should not distinguish between two identical systems, we can assume all that the coefficients $\gamma_{ij}$ referring to one mass must be the same as those for the other.
+\end{widetext} We see why the symmetric setup is particularly convenient: since gravity should not distinguish between two identical systems, we can assume that all the coefficients $\gamma_{ij}$ referring to one mass must be the same as those for the other.
 This means, as emphasized previously, that $\gamma_{11} = \gamma_{22}$, but also, for example, $\gamma_{13} = \gamma_{24}$.
 Thus the first two lines of Eq. \eqref{APP_E:SpectraDiffMass} simply add.
-Further evaluating the spectrum on resonance, i.e. for $\omega=\Omega$, the last line of~\eqref{APP_E:SpectraDiffMass} vanishes, and thus we have: \begin{widetext}
+Further evaluating the spectrum on the renormalized frequency $\omega=\Omega$, the last line of~\eqref{APP_E:SpectraDiffMass} vanishes, and thus we have: \begin{widetext}

-\end{widetext} We see that the spectrum on resonance has the same form as that in Eq.~\eqref{main_eq:Spectrum} of the main text.
-Furthermore, on resonance we can use the bound~\eqref{APP_E:bound} and arrive at similar experimental requirements as those discussed in Section~\ref{secV}.
+\end{widetext} We see that the spectrum has the same peak as that in Eq.~\eqref{main_eq:Spectrum} of the main text.
+Furthermore, on $\omega = \Omega$ we can use the bound~\eqref{APP_E:bound} and arrive at similar experimental requirements as those discussed in Section~\ref{secV}.